 Part 1: Federal Loans and Public Service Forgiveness

-One of the biggest advantages to federal loans is that they can be forgiven under certain circumstances.
-Individuals who are employed by a not-for-profit organization or the government are eligible to have their federal student loans forgiven after 10 years, so long as they make minimum payments.
-Many nurses can take advantage of this program so long as they pay close attention in order to meet the requirements.
+One of the biggest advantages of federal loans is that the government will forgive them under certain circumstances.
+Individuals employed by a not-for-profit organization or the government are eligible to have their federal student loans forgiven after ten years, so long as they make minimum payments.
+Many nurses can take advantage of this program so long as they pay close attention to meet the requirements.

-Eligible repayment plans include the standard repayment plan, and the income-driven repayment plans, such as Income Based Repayment (IBR), Pay As You Earn (PAYE) and Revised Pay As You Earn (REPAYE).
+Eligible repayment plans include the standard repayment plan and the income-driven repayment plans, such as Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Revised Pay As You Earn (REPAYE).
 Notable plans that are not eligible for PSLF are the extended repayment plan and the graduated repayment plan.
-It is also worth noting that while the standard repayment plan is eligible for the program, the standard payments are calculated to pay off the student loan in 10 years.
-Meaning a borrower who makes 120 certified payments on the standard repayment plan will have no debt left to be forgiven at the end.
+It is also worth pointing out that while the standard repayment plan is eligible for the program, the standard payments pay off the student loan in 10 years.
+A borrower who makes 120 certified payments on the standard repayment plan will have no debt left to forgive at the end.

-Nurses who are not interested or not eligible for PSLF would still be advised to sign up for an income-driven repayment plan.
+Nurses who are not interested or not eligible for PSLF should still consider signing up for an income-driven repayment plan.
 The lower monthly payments on these plans allow borrowers to target any extra available funds towards the highest interest loans first.
-The sooner high interest debt is paid off, the less is spent in the long run.
+The sooner high-interest debt is paid off, the less is spent in the long run.

 Private loan interest rates can vary greatly from one lender to the next.
 Some offer outstanding interest rates while others are as high as some credit cards.
 A smart repayment strategy will target the highest interest rate student loans first.